LuisCusihuaman/SRE/terraform-up-and-running/08-terraform-team/live/stage/data-stores/mysql/.terragrunt-cache/H7lEYCLSDRlEhjeGxCTveM4ru2A/XgfNQi--qqnOs0O_7N9SMbqzlic/services/hello-world-app/README.md

 export AWS_SECRET_ACCESS_KEY=(your secret access key)
 ```

 In `variables.tf`, fill in the name of the S3 bucket and key where the remote state is stored for the MySQL database
-and ALB (you must deploy the configurations in [data-stores/mysql](../../data-stores/mysql) first):
+(you must deploy the configuration in [data-stores/mysql](../../../../../../../terraform-practice/code/terraform/03-terraform-state/file-layout-example/stage/data-stores/mysql) first):

 ```hcl
 variable "db_remote_state_bucket" {